rocketjays-cmyk/Grants-Program/w3b_stitch_app.md

 Our long-term plan is to establish W3b Stitch Technologies LLC as the steward of the project, maintaining core development while fostering an open ecosystem of contributors.
 We intend to evolve W3b Stitch into a cross-industry trust layer for verifiable credentials and digital interactions.
 Over time, we plan to decentralize governance and invite community participation in shaping roadmap priorities, while ensuring professional maintenance, security audits, and integration support remain ongoing.

 ## Referral Program (optional) :moneybag:

-You can find more information about the program [here](https://grants.web3.foundation/docs/referral-program).

 - **Referrer:** none
 - **Payment Address:** N/A